Staff

 Administrative Team |

-Pronouns: He/Him Dr. Misha Bogomaz is a Licensed Psychologist, Board Certified in Group Psychology, Certified Group Psychotherapist, and a Fellow of the American Group Psychotherapy Association.
-He is also President of the American Board of Group Psychology for the 2023-2024 year.
+Pronouns: He/Him Dr. Misha Bogomaz is a Licensed Psychologist, Board Certified in Group Psychology, and a Fellow of the American Group Psychotherapy Association.
+He is also Past-President of the American Board of Group Psychology.
 He believes in inclusive leadership that celebrates differences and takes into account various constituents.
 Dr. Bogomaz leads the efforts of providing mental health services to the university community while cultivating a thriving workplace.
-In his free time, he enjoys fitness, Latin dancing, reading, TV shows, listening to lectures, playing video games, and spending time with his family. ![]() Deborah Baker, PhDAssistant Director
+In his free time, he enjoys fitness, Latin dancing, reading, TV shows, listening to lectures, PlayStation, and spending time with his family ![]() Melissa Miller, DSW, LCSWClinical Director

 Pronouns: She/Her/Hers Katie is a staff psychologist who received her Doctor of Psychology from Roosevelt University’s Clinical Psychology program.
 She specializes in treating depression, anxiety, self-esteem, and relationship difficulties.
 She also works with students experiencing chronic pain and ongoing medical problems.
 She helps clients get to know themselves more deeply, understand how they came to be that way, and work towards an identity and life of which they can be proud.
 She strives to assist clients in cultivating greater compassion for themselves and their shortcomings, fulfillment in their relationships, and intentionality in the life they create.
 In her free time, Katie enjoys everything nature has to offer, and she is, unabashedly, a “crazy plant lady.”
 She also loves practicing yoga and joyful movement and spending time with her pup and loved ones. |